RndMnkIII/openfpga-SNES-Analogizer/README.md

 Support native PCEngine/TurboGrafx-16 2btn, 6 btn gamepads and 5 player multitap using SNAC adapter and PC Engine cable harness (specific for Analogizer).
 Many thanks to [Mike Simone](https://github.com/MikeS11/MiSTerFPGA_YC_Encoder) for his great Y/C Encoder project.

-For output YPbPr component video you need Analogizer R2 revision with SOG (Sync On Green) switch in ON position and select in Pocket's Menu: `Analogiizer Video Out > YPbPr` or `Analogiizer Video Out > YPbPr,Pocket OFF`.
+For output YPbPr component video you need Analogizer R2 revision with SOG (Sync On Green) switch in ON position and select in Pocket's Menu: `Analogizer Video Out > YPbPr` or `Analogiizer Video Out > YPbPr,Pocket OFF`.
+Must be enabled ```Sync dejitter``` option, specific for SNES core, if this option is not enabled, surely no image or scrambled image will be show.

 For output Scandoubler SVGA video you need to select in Pocket's Menu: `Analogizer Video Out > Scandoubler RGBHV`.